Elon Musk shows off SpaceX's dazzling Raptor rocket engine

 SpaceX will need to keep the rocket pedal to the metal if it wants to make its proposed 2023 date with the moon.

-Updated 8:09 p.m.
-PT: Added test firing images and videos from Musk's Twitter account
+Update, 8:09 p.m.: Adds test firing images and videos from Musk's Twitter account

 NASA turns 60: The space agency has taken humanity farther than anyone else, and it has plans to go further.